 At EFA Project Space, 323 W. 39th St, 2nd floor

 Curated by: Taraneh Fazeli

-We are all united by the fact that we will experience fluctuating states of debility throughout the course of our lives.
-Furthermore, so many of us are exhausted from living and working in a capitalist system while insufficient infrastructures for care have further deteriorated.
-Recognizing that the failures of public health and biomedicine are felt by some disproportionately due to race, class, gender, sexuality, etc., this project provides a platform to explore collective forms of healing to deal with structural processes of exclusion.
-To this end, artworks dealing with illness, hygiene, fitness, sleep, labor, and wellness culture will be shown at EFA, providing a locus for ongoing conversations about transitional architectures for relief and potential repair.
+We are all united by the fact that we will experience fluctuating states of debility throughout the course of our lives whether we currently identify as sick or not.
+Furthermore, many of us are exhausted from living and working in a capitalist system as insufficient infrastructures for care have further deteriorated.
+Considering the fact that the failures of public health and biomedicine are felt by some disproportionately due to race, class, gender, sexuality, etc., this project provides a platform to explore collective forms of healing to deal with structural processes of exclusion and the way in which trauma is held in the body.
+To this end, artworks dealing with care, illness, fitness, sleep, somatic sustainability, labor, alternative temporalities, and wellness culture will be shown at EFA, with an exhibition on life/work balance providing a locus for ongoing conversations about transitional architectures for relief and potential repair.

 Sick Time, Sleepy Time, Crip Time is made possible with the generous support of The Museum of Fine Arts, Houston’s Core Residency Program and The Idea Fund.